Remote Education Provision: Information for Parents

 Children will continue their learning at home using their Virtual Google Classroom.
 Learning activities will be uploaded every morning while children are working from home.

 We teach the same curriculum remotely as we do in school wherever possible and appropriate.
-However, we have needed to make some adaptations in some subjects.
+We may need to make some adaptations in some subjects.
 For example, in Art we will be flexible enough to allow children to access materials they have at home, rather than specify a particular resource.
 This will also be the case in Science, where parents might not have access to scientific resources meaning science lessons will have to be adapted.

 Remote teaching and study time each day